AftabKhan707/facial_features_detection/README.md

 The layers with name block8,avgpool,Dropout were only allowed to train while the weights of other layer were kept same.

-The model was then trained on the HELEN DATASET- http://www.ifp.illinois.edu/~vuongle2/helen/
+The model was then trained on the **HELEN DATASET**- http://www.ifp.illinois.edu/~vuongle2/helen/

 For training the model: